dubitabley/gleamjam/notes.md

 I also think the Elm architecture is cool but not amazing when you have a game loop that handles most things.
 I think I could've done certain things in a cleaner way though so might be partially on me.
 Also having to communicate info between tiramisu and lustre is a bit awkward but it is cool how it works.

+Minor nitpicks:

+- It's weird that list.range() is inclusive on both start and end e.g. list.range(0, 5) generates 6 entries
+- list.filter_map should use option instead of result

 ## Todo

 - try out animations